-Model How well does the program promote wellness and follow a strength-based model (e.g.: increase life management skills, increase ability to cope and make healthy decisions, improve communication between family members, etc.)?
-How well does the program strengthen and empower the consumers and community members?
-Is the program design based on a theory of change that reflects cultural values or has some cultural relevance?
-Does the program provide a reasonable logic model?
-How well does the program describe its various components and are they related to the stated goals and objectives?
-Replicability Can the program demonstrate how it can be replicated (across communities that are ethnically and geographically diverse)?
+· · · · · · · · · · · · · · · · · · · Model • How well does the program promote wellness and follow a strength-based model (e.g.: increase life management skills, increase ability to cope and make healthy decisions, improve communication between family members, etc.)? • How well does the program strengthen and empower the consumers and community members? • Is the program design based on a theory of change that reflects cultural values or has some cultural relevance? • Does the program provide a reasonable logic model? • How well does the program describe its various components and are they related to the stated goals and objectives?
+Replicability • Can the program demonstrate how it can be replicated (across communities that are ethnically 1 / and geographically diverse)?
 Does the program have the capacity to offer training and development to other agencies if resources are made available?
-Does the program have the capacity to offer culturally and linguistically appropriate PEI strategies?
-Advocacy How well does the program empower the consumers and community members to advocate for their needs?
-How well does the program address or contribute to systems change (e.g.: promote social justice, reduce disparities, reduce stigma and discrimination in the area of mental health, etc.)?
-How well does the program help to generate community actions in moving towards wellness in the community?
-Capacity-Building How well does the program develop and form community-wide collaboration with other community stakeholders (e.g.: primary care, social services, schools, spiritual leaders, traditional healers, faith-based organizations, and law enforcement)?
-How well does the program lead to strengthening and empowering the community (e.g.: enhance social supports in the community, help to reduce stresses in the community such as acculturative stresses or generational cultural conflicts, develop and support leadership and Sustainability ownership of the community)?
-Sustamability How well does the program leverage existing resources available in the community?
-How will the program be self-questionable when funding and do?
-A How will the program be self-sustainable when funding ends?
-How well does the program address barriers to accessibility (e.g.: hours of operation, location, Accessibility child care, language, transportation, etc.)?
-PROGRAM EVALUATION/OUTCOME Program 1 1 1 1 Evaluation/ Has the program been evaluated?
-Do the outcomes support the program goals and objectives?
-Outcome How were participants, providers, and cultural experts involved in the evaluation process (e.g.: Cutcome testimony/endorsement/self report/satisfaction survey from consumers/families/community, observations and reports from service providers, consensus of cultural experts)?
-AGENCY CAPACITY Staffing Does the program have staff that possesses the necessary professional and/or relevant skills to effectively do their job?
-Does the program have staff who are culturally and/or linguistically competent?
-Do the board and management of the organization reflect the community the program is intended to serve?
-Staff Training & Does the program offer ongoing support and training for its staff?
-Development Organizational Does the program/agency have established history of working in the community?
+Does the program have the capacity to offer culturally and linguistically appropriate PEI Advesser strategies?
+Advocacy • How well does the program empower the consumers and community members to advocate for their peode? their needs? • How well does the program address or contribute to systems change (e.g.: promote social justice, reduce disparities, reduce stigma and discrimination in the area of mental health, etc.)? • How well does the program help to generate community actions in moving towards wellness in the community?
+Capacity-Building • How well does the program develop and form community-wide collaboration with other community stakeholders (e.g.: primary care, social services, schools, spiritual leaders, traditional healers, faith-based organizations, and law enforcement)? • How well does the program lead to strengthening and empowering the community (e.g.: enhance social supports in the community, help to reduce stresses in the community such as acculturative stresses or generational cultural conflicts, develop and support leadership and ownership of the community)?
+Sustainability • How well does the program leverage existing resources available in the community? • How will the program be self-sustainable when funding ends?
+Accessibility • How well does the program address barriers to accessibility (e.g.: hours of operation, location, , child care, language, transportation, etc.)?
+PROGRAM EVALUATION/OUTCOME Program Has the program been evaluated?
+Evaluation/ Do the outcomes support the program goals and objectives?
+Outcome Outcome • How were participants, providers, and cultural experts involved in the evaluation process (e.g.: testimony/endorsement/self report/satisfaction survey from consumers/families/community, observations and reports from service providers, consensus of cultural experts)?
+St. (() AGENCY CAPACITY Staffing • Does the program have staff that possesses the necessary professional and/or relevant skills to effectively do their job? • Does the program have staff who are culturally and/or linguistically competent? • Do the board and management of the organization reflect the community the program is intended to serve?
+Staff Training & • Does the program offer ongoing support and training for its staff?
+Development Organizational • Does the program/agency have established history of working in the community?
 Capacity • Is the program operated under an agency that has been consistently providing good and reliable services to the community?